Iowa / County

 What is the weather like in Guthrie Center, IA year-round?

-Guthrie Center experiences four distinct seasons, with warm summers reaching highs around 85°F and cold winters with lows near 10°F. The area receives about 34 inches of rainfall annually and enjoys sunshine 60% of the year.
-This pleasant climate supports a variety of outdoor activities year-round.
+Guthrie Center experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 10°F. The area receives about 34 inches of rainfall annually and enjoys sunshine on 60% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter